AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+Convert the power plane to a ground plane in the digital portion, and as part of that add ground vias by signal vias to reduce the return signal path.

+Check that all vias in RF portion have a corresponding ground via to give the return signal a minimum path.

+Look at possible coupled ground loops in the RF section.
+None pop out from a cursory glance, but need to look closer.

 The BOARD1\_RF\_BYPASS and BOARD2\_RF\_BYPASS lines can be combined, you are only using one of them at a time.
 This will simplify the design a bit and remove a part.